-We launch our new journal with the first in a two-part conversation between Baea founder, Adah Chan and Creative Director, Catherine Reeves.
+We launch our new journal with the first in a two-part conversation between Baea founder, Adah Chan and Design Director, Catherine Reeves.
 Inspired by their shared love for the natural world, the pair have worked together closely since 2017.

 Adah Chan, Baea's Founder